 - Dont have a car?
 Find a ride where you need to go.

 - You save money, protect the environment and help us build a new form of sustainable transportation.

 Get access to a car without the hassle or cost of ownership.
 SDSU has a partnership with Zipcar.

 Zipcar is car sharing, an alternative to car rental and car ownership that gives you the freedom to take a car when you want it, and put it back when you’re done.
 Every Zipcar has its own dedicated spot, and insurance and gas is always included.
 Rates start at just $7/hr or $66/day.
-Check out the cars in H Lot next to the Zura Residence hall and in S lot on the corner of Campanile Drive and Lindo Paseo.
+Check out the cars in lot 2A by the east residence halls and in lot 5 on the corner of Campanile Drive and Lindo Paseo.

-Sign up today at zipcar.com/sdsu and receive $35 in free driving credit!
+Sign up today and receive $35 in free driving credit!